CodeYourFuture/fundamentals-course/lessons/lesson.md

 To get set up, follow these instructions:

 1. Follow the instructions for registering a Code.org account provided by the instructors
 2. Start by clicking on [item 1 from lesson "2.
 Maze"](https://studio.code.org/s/course3/stage/2/puzzle/1). \(Yes, you should skip lesson 1\).
-Let the instructors know if you get stuck - it will be harder for us to help when you're at home
+Let the instructors know if you get stuck - it is easiest for us to help you during class
 3. Read the instructions carefully and try to complete all stages of ALL lessons **EXCEPT** the ones below

 **SKIP** all of the lessons starting with these numbers: